RobTheTeacher/git-guide/html/README-TEAM-1.md

 --------------------------------------

 This guide will be for your use - please add content in your own words, but cut and paste if you have to.
-Github docs should have good explainations for the commands, sites like https://git-scm.com/ will have very detailed explanations.
+Github docs should have good explanations for the commands, sites like https://git-scm.com/ will have very detailed explanations.
 Use any resource you want.

 You should only need a paragraph or two for most tasks.
 A user should be able to use this a quick reference, not a detailed description of how git works.
 Think about what YOU need to know at this level - thats what I want to see.